tannewt/wa-law.org/bill/2021-22/hb/1805/1/README.md

         ii.
 Declares an intention to obtain a professional-technical certificate, professional-technical degree, baccalaureate degree, or an advanced degree; and

         iii.
-Has a family income at or below **125** percent of the state median family income at the time the student applies for an opportunity scholarship. **For the advanced degree program, state median family income may be greater than 125 percent if the eligible student can demonstrate financial need through other factors such as a history of prior household income, income loss caused by entering the advanced degree program, level of student debt at application and annually thereafter, or other factors determined by the program.**
+Has a family income at or below **125** percent of the state median family income at the time the student applies for an opportunity scholarship. **For the advanced degree program, family income may be greater than 125 percent if the eligible student can demonstrate financial need through other factors such as a history of prior household income, income loss caused by entering the advanced degree program, level of student debt at application and annually thereafter, or other factors determined by the program.**

     b. **To remain eligible for scholarship funds under the opportunity scholarship program the student must meet satisfactory academic progress toward completion of an eligible program as determined by the office of student financial assistance in the Washington college grant program under chapter 28B.92 RCW.**